 - 50 question-cumulative exam, separated by 5 questions for each part.

 - Pre and Post-Sedation Competency Assessment.

-- Course is available with Internet Access through a PC or laptop, Downloadable program for PC, and Android devices.
-(Access with Apple devices coming soon!)
+- Course is available with Internet Access through a PC or laptop, Downloadable program for PC, Apple and Android devices.

 You will receive:

 - Notification right away if you pass!
 Download/print your Contact Hours Certificate upon successful completion.